Updated Lineup for WWE King & Queen of the Ring | 411MANIA

 * Women’s World Championship Match: Becky Lynch vs. Liv Morgan

-* King of the Ring Tournament Finals: Gunther OR Jey Uso vs. Randy Orton OR Tama Tonga
+* King of the Ring Tournament Finals: Gunther vs. Randy Orton OR Tama Tonga

-* Queen of the Ring Tournament Finals: Iyo Sky OR Lyra Valkyria vs. Bianca Belair OR Nia Jax
+* Queen of the Ring Tournament Finals: Lyra Valkyria vs. Bianca Belair OR Nia Jax

 More Trending Stories